waterhorse1/ChessGPT/README.md

 2. After the dataset preparation, run chess_ai/train/sft_traning/train.sh.

 ## Evaluation
-Refer to `./eval` for evaluation code of ChessCLIP and ChessGPT.
+Refer to `./eval` for evaluation dataset and code of ChessCLIP and ChessGPT.

 ## License
 Will be updated soon.